Examples would include: meal prepping, laundry, emails, work tasks, cleaning, etc. The list of options could go on and on!

 Create all of your posts about this ONE PRODUCT on ALL social media platforms.

-To do this, I would suggest quickly planning out how often you’d like to post about this one product.
+To do this, I would suggest quickly sketching out how often you’d like to post about this one product.
 For example, say you decide that this month you’d like to put up 5 Facebook posts, 5 Instagram posts, and 15 Tweets about this product.

 Create your Facebook posts.
 Copy them to Instagram and tweak them for that platform (add hashtags, remove links, etc.) Then edit those same posts down to 15 Tweets.

-This creates efficiency because you only have your head in one idea at a time.
+This creates MASSIVE efficiency because you only have your head in one idea at a time.
 You are only curating photos of that one particular product, and likely you are referencing the same information and links to create your posts.

 Also, you have an accurate picture across the board of how often you are talking about this product.
 Sometimes if you are just posting scatter-shot about each product, it’s easy to loose the big picture.